Mexico 14-Day Itinerary (2 weeks)

 Route at a glance

-A broad Mexico route connecting the capital, Oaxaca, Puebla, the Chiapas highlands, and a Caribbean finish in Cancún, with day trips to Teotihuacan, Cholula, and Sumidero Canyon.
+The route starts in Mexico City and works its way through Oaxaca, Puebla, and the Chiapas highlands, before ending with a few relaxed days in Cancún, with worthwhile day trips to Teotihuacan, Cholula, and Sumidero Canyon along the way.

 • Mexico CityDays 1–3